top of page

 As time has progressed from early testing to today

-Our list started from zero while other published lists caught a few early on at around 25% of all logged items, that is over 75% missed from start.
+Our list started from zero new logs while other published lists caught a few early on at around 25% of all logged items, that is over 75% missed from the very start!

-Today the logging shows 99% as already found on our naughty bad actor list and the remaining 1% logging is new information being captured.
+Today the logging shows 90% as already found on our naughty bad actor list and the remaining 10% logging is made up of new information being captured.

 That is a win.